RASA 3-4-5

-Trio RASA is a predominantly classical piano trio based on Whidbey Island, nestled between the Washington mainland and the Olympic Peninsula.
+At the heart of RASA is a predominantly classical piano trio based on Whidbey Island, nestled between the Washington mainland and the Olympic Peninsula.
 While we play chamber music of all sorts, we seem to have a proclivity for late 19th & early 20th century music.
 We particularly enjoy highlighting the music of women composers as well as exploring new music and including global idioms.
 Not limited to any particular repertoire, we have also been known to do musical theater, improvisational music, and even Django Jazz.
+Sometimes, however, the Trio becomes a Quartet or Quintet; hence---RASA 3-4-5

 Violinist Linda Vogt studied violin with Richard Skerlong and then under the renowned University of Washington violin teacher, Emanuel Zetlin.
 Linda also studied voice in college and at 18,